r5valkyrie/docs/docs/mrvn-radiant.md

 ### Trigger Brush Entities

-These brushes are invisible in normal gameplay and fire signals / outputs or have a certain effect on entities when other entities touch it.
+These brushes are invisible in normal gameplay and fire signals / outputs or have a certain on other entities that touch them.

 A list of Trigger brushes: